dotnet/corert/samples/WebApi/README.md

 # Description
 This is a sample application, which uses CoreRT to compile a .NET Core Web API sample.
-TODO WIP - Might not work on Linix

 # Building a WebAPI app with CoreRT

 ## Install the .NET Core SDK